cubic1271/pybrig/README.md

 Contributing
 ------------

 One of the really cool things about having a benchmarking toolkit is the ability to share results.
-To this end, we would really, really appreciate it if you wanted to send a copy of your benchmarking results to the bro team!
 If you would like to do this:

 * Ensure all benchmarks have been captured with the '-P' option enabled (see above).
 * .tar.bz2 (or equivalent) the output of gather.py (specified via the '-o' option) and benchmark.py (/tmp/pybrig/trials) into a single, happy archive.
 * Put a copy of the archive onto dropbox and / or an equivalent file-sharing service.
-* Contact someone on the Bro team to let us know.
+* Contact the individual / group in question to let them know :)

 Thank you all in advance for your help and support!